-Attachment 8: Federally negotiated indirect cost rate agreement (conditionally required)
+Attachment 10: Federally negotiated indirect cost rate agreement (conditionally required)

-If your organization is claiming indirect costs and has a current federally negotiated indirect cost rate agreement, provide a copy of the agreement.
-If applicable, provide the indirect cost rate agreements for subrecipients claiming indirect costs.
-If you and your subrecipients are requesting the de minimis rate, you do not need to submit this attachment.
+If your organization is claiming indirect costs and has a current federally negotiated indirect cost rate agreement, submit a copy of the agreement.
+If a subrecipient is claiming indirect costs and has a current federally negotiated indirect cost rate agreement, submit a copy of the agreement.